Stream Protocols

 Example: a:{"toolCallId":"call-123","result":"tool output"}\n

-Finish Roundtrip Part
+Finish Step Part

-Format: e:{finishReason:'stop' | 'length' | 'content-filter' | 'tool-calls' | 'error' | 'other' | 'unknown';usage:{promptTokens:number; completionTokens:number;}}\n
+Format: e:{finishReason:'stop' | 'length' | 'content-filter' | 'tool-calls' | 'error' | 'other' | 'unknown';usage:{promptTokens:number; completionTokens:number;},isContinued:boolean}\n

-Example: e:{"finishReason":"stop","usage":{"promptTokens":10,"completionTokens":20}}\n
+Example: e:{"finishReason":"stop","usage":{"promptTokens":10,"completionTokens":20},"isContinued":false}\n

 Finish Message Part